lucid-brndmg/elevator-cyclone-smt/README.md

 Materials of *Verifying an Elevator Scheduling Control System* by Huan Zhang, Haoyang Lu, Long Cheng and Hao Wu.

+This work has been accepted by The 10th International Workshop on Testing Extra-Functional Properties and Quality Characteristics of Software Systems (ITEQS@ICST 2026).

+**Abstract:** Elevators are crucial for modern buildings, transporting large volumes of passengers across multiple floors every day.
+Among their components, the scheduling control system plays a central role in determining passenger waiting times and overall efficiency.
+However, traditional simulation-based testing is time-consuming and costly, which limits its scalability.

+We present an approach that combines both verification and testing for elevator scheduling systems.
+Our technique models the scheduling logic as a state machine and translates it into Satisfiability Modulo Theories (SMT) formulas that can be efficiently solved and tested by SMT solvers.
+Preliminary evaluation shows that our technique can verify key properties of scheduling control logic.
+Our experimental results demonstrate that the approach scales reasonably well with increasing numbers of floors and requests.
+This can provide a potential practical and automated verification solution for industrial elevator controllers.

 ## Contents
 This repository contains the following directories: